Christmas Closure

 • The parents’ trade or business requires them to travel from place to place.

-Parents can also be prosecuted by local authorities under Section 103 Education and Inspections Act 2006, where a pupil of compulsory school age who remains on the Admissions Register is found in a public place during school hours, after being excluded from school.
+Parents can also be prosecuted by local authorities under Section 103 of the Education and Inspections Act 2006 if a pupil of compulsory school age, who remains on the admission register, is found in a public place during school hours after being excluded from school.
 Sanctions can include a fine of up to £1,000.

 I have received a summons to the Magistrates Court – what should I do?

-If a parent has received a summons for court for one of the above offences, they should seek the advice of a criminal solicitor and check whether they qualify for criminal Legal Aid.
-Some courts can provide duty solicitors, who may be able to advise and represent at a hearing, usually if there is a risk of imprisonment.
+If a parent has received a summons for court for one of the above offences, they should seek the advice of a criminal solicitor and check whether they qualify for criminal legal aid.
+Some courts provide duty solicitors, who may be able to advise and represent them at a hearing, usually if there is a risk of imprisonment.

 Can I ask for help in getting my child to attend school

 If a parent is finding it difficult to get their child to attend school, they can ask the local authority and school to help.
-Parents can agree a plan to help improve their child's attendance which can result in drawing up a "parenting contract" under Section 19 Anti-Social Behaviour Act 2003.
-The new guidance refers to this as an "attendance contract" to better reflect the agreement between the parents, the school and/or the local authority.
-An attendance contract is a formal written agreement between a parent and either the school (with the exception of independent schools and non-maintained special schools) or local authority to address irregular attendance at school or alternative provision.
-The contract is not legally binding but allows a more formal route to secure engagement with support where a voluntary early help plan has not worked or is not deemed appropriate.
-An attendance contract is not a punitive tool; it is intended to provide support and offer an alternative to prosecution.
-All attendance contracts should include:
+Parents can agree a plan to help improve their child’s attendance which can result in drawing up a ‘Parenting Contract’ under Section 19 Anti-Social Behaviour Act 2003.
+A parenting contract is a formal written agreement between a parent and either the school (with the exception of Independent schools and non-maintained special schools) or local authority to address irregular attendance at school or alternative provision.
+A contract is not legally binding but allows a more formal route to secure engagement with support where a voluntary early help plan has not worked or is not deemed appropriate.
+A parenting contract is not a punitive tool; it is intended to provide support and offer an alternative to prosecution.

 What is a Parenting Order?